ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 4. Add details as below for the disclosure and assign to a owner `(xxx_SRM Owner)`
 - `Name` : Provide name of the disclosure. ex: `IN Bank BRSR Disclosure 2024`.
 (Don't forget to prefix with your Prefix-Id)
 - `Disclosure Owner` - Select SRM Owner user `xxx_SRM Owner` from the list.
-Type first 3 letters of user firstname, list would appear.
+Type first 3 letters of user first name, list would appear.
-- `Default Asignee` - Same as SRM Owner as above
+- `Default Assignee` - Same as SRM Owner as above
 - `Default Reviewer` - Same as SRM Owner as above
 -  Set Due Dates for `Ready for Review`, `Complete by` and `Disclosure Due by`